jadecobra/gym/python_tdd/docs/00_TDD_MODULE_NOT_FOUND_ERROR.md

-# How to solve the AttributeError in Python
+# How to solve the AttributeError in python

-This tutorial will step through solving a `ModuleNotFoundError` in Python using Test Driven Development
+This tutorial will step through solving a `ModuleNotFoundError` in python using Test Driven Development

 ## Prerequisites